Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/ui-app.md

 Before reading this document, we recommend you get familiarized with the [application life cycle documentation](./application_lifecycle.md).

-To create a basic UI application, you must do the followings:
+To create a basic UI application, you must do the following:

 -   Define the [application fundamentals](#fundamentals), mainly the entry point and life cycle methods for event handling.